 Mortgages are a common thing when buying a house or other estate.
-People tend not to wait until they’ve gathered all their money, they just apply for loans and pay interests over the course of years.
+People tend not to wait until they’ve gathered all their money, they just apply for loans and pay interest over the years.
 It’s pretty convenient, especially when an estate is a limited-time offer.

 Who is a mortgage broker?